bomonike/bomonike.github.io/software-dev.md

 It's tedious and time consuming to work with low-level code.
 So, over time, many companies have created easier and more reliable ways to control hardware at a <strong>High Level</strong>.
-That why there are many ways to create <strong>application</strong> programs.
+That's why there are many ways to create, <strong>for each Operating System</strong>, <strong>application</strong> programs  which present a Graphical User Interface (GUI) for people to view and enter data.

 Programmers use <strong>Code Editors</strong> to craft <strong>programmatic</strong> code.
 During the last decade, <strong>Low-Code/No-Code GUI</stronf> enabled end-users to create code easier.
 Recently, <strong>Artificial Intelligence</strong> such as ChatGPT makes it possible to get output using <strong>natural language</strong> like two people talking to each other.